 Silver of the Stars is infused with creativity – from the design and craftsmanship evident in each piece, to the careers of the stars in fashion, design, music, film-making and literature.

 You can find all of the ingredients that went into making this collection right here, including the original designs for each piece, photographs of the silver and the stars, films of the makers and posters from exhibitions at museums around the world.

 The combination of these elements with case studies and ideas for lessons and projects, make this resource easy to use and enable a wealth of exciting creative journeys to take place.

 Inspiration for Creative Learning

-Lorna Macdonald, Principal Officer – Arts & Creative Learning, tells us about the Silver of the Stars collection as a learning resource.
+Lorna Macdonald, Strategic Development Officer – Creative Learning, City of Edinburgh Council, tells us about the Silver of the Stars collection as a learning resource.